Azure-Samples/azd-deployment-environments/README.md

 This template includes a deventer configuration file at `~./infra/devcenter.yaml`.
 Modify the environment types, projects, catalogs and role mappings to meet your desired requirements.
+Learn more about Azure Deployment environments from the [official docs](https://learn.microsoft.com/azure/deployment-environments/overview-what-is-azure-deployment-environments).

+#### Catalogs

+Catalogs are a set of manifests that describe the environment definitions that are able to be deployed by developers.
+They include a manifest plus infrastructure as code (IaC) templates.

+By default this template is pre-configured to use a default quick start catalog that does not require any authentication.
+When customizing using your own catalogs you will be required to setup a Github PAT token (see below).

+#### Dev Center Environment Types

+Dev Center Environment types that are configured at the Dev Center provide a complete list of all the environment types required within your organization.
+Common examples could be `Dev`, `Test` and `Prod` but may be different in your organization.

+#### Projects

+Dev Center projects allow your organization to provide granular deployment configuration to dev teams and product teams within your organization.

+#### Project Environment Types

+Project environment types within a project specify which of the Dev Center environment types are available to each project.
+For example, internal project teams may not have access to deploy `Prod` environment types.

 ### Setup GitHub Personal Access Token (PAT)

+When using a custom catalogs you will need to use a GitHub PAT for authentication.

 1. Define the following environment variables which will be used to link a GitHub repository as a DevCenter catalog.
 A catalog is the repository that contains the environment definitions as infrastructure as code templates.
-Use the [Azure official repo for Azure Deployment Environments](https://github.com/Azure/deployment-environments) to import sample environments.
+Use the [Azure official repo for Azure Deployment Environments](https://github.com/microsoft/devcenter-catalog) to import sample environments definitions.

 > [!NOTE]
 > Before starting, create a GitHub PAT with `repo` scope to connect to a GitHub repository as a catalog.
 Learn more about [creating a GitHub PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 >
-> If the `GITHUB_TOKEN` environment variable is not set `azd` will automatically prompt for a value during provisioning.
+> If the `GITHUB_TOKEN` environment variable is not set `azd` will default to the pre-configured quick start catalog.

 ```bash
 # Bash